Package 'pdp'

 plot.engine

 Character string specifying which plotting engine to use whenever plot = TRUE.
-Options include "lattice" (default) or "ggplot2".
+Options include "tinyplot" (default; lightweight base R graphics via the tinyplot package) or "lattice".

 smooth